BNU HW campus

 Transferring to another University

 You can transfer to another university through our standard withdrawal process.
-However, you will still be required to pay back the overpayments, and any outstanding overpayments will be taken out of any future payments you are entitled to.
+However, you will still be required to pay back the overpayments through the normal SLC repayment process.

-It should be noted students at other institutions who also have weekend-only provision are in the same position and will be required to return their overpayments as this is being applied across the sector.
+It should be noted students at other institutions who also have weekend-only provision are in the same position and will be required to return their overpayments through the standard repayment process as this is being applied across the sector.

 Yes, you will still be required to pay back the overpayments.